-Fredericksburg, Pennsylvania (November 27, 2017) – Bell & Evans, a family-owned company in Fredericksburg, PA, and pioneer of premium, natural and organic chicken, is currently transitioning to a higher-welfare, slower-growing, more flavorful breed of broiler chickens.
-The new breed, Das Klassenbester, will 100% replace Bell & Evans’ current breed of chickens by the end of 2018.
-Bell & Evans will be the first U.S. chicken producer to fully convert to a higher-welfare, slower-growing, more flavorful chicken breed.
+Fredericksburg, Pennsylvania (November 27, 2017) – Bell & Evans is a family-owned company in Fredericksburg, PA, and pioneer of premium, natural and organic chicken.
+100% of our chickens will be transitioned to our new breed, Das Klassenbester, by the end of 2018.
+The new breed is focused on higher-welfare and slower growing, resulting in more flavorful chicken.
+Bell & Evans will be the first U.S. chicken producer to fully convert to a higher-welfare, slower-growing chicken.

 “We expect to invest more than $75 million in the new breed during the first five years, an investment I can’t see commodity producers making,” said Bell & Evans Owner and Visionary Scott Sechler.
 “We don’t raise commodity chickens.
 Every single chicken we process passes through our organic-certified Hatchery, never receives an antibiotic – even while in the egg – and have the same genetics, taking away all guesswork for our customers.
 We’re pretty proud to say that 100% of our products will come from a higher-welfare, better-quality breed.”